The Birth … and Rebirth … of a Spiritual Leader

 Built in 1850, the farmhouse, known as the Rumsey mansion (after the previous owners), sat astride Town Line Road (known today as Westside Drive).
 The Chili Seminary opened its doors that year in one room of the farmhouse.
 “Children should have religious training,” Roberts stated, “Their welfare for both worlds requires it.”
 Roberts served as principal and president of the Board of Trustees, a position he held for most of the rest of his life.
 The school remained an active farm where students also learn by working.

 In 1885, the school name changed to Chesbrough Seminary.
-Today, known as Roberts Wesleyan College, it is much larger and offers a vastly expanded curriculum.
-Yet the college remains true to its founder’s ideals.
+Today, known as Roberts Wesleyan Univeristy, it is much larger and offers a vastly expanded curriculum.
+Yet the university remains true to its founder’s ideals.

 Roberts said, “[Such schools] bring together the young people who are Christians and so form a community of young people in which the prevailing sentiment is Christian, where the weak feel the support that comes from a strong public opinion and the knowledge that the influence of authority is behind them to aid and sustain.”